SiddharthSubash/Erp_Timesheet_Automation/README.md

 2)make setlink - This step is required for the 'update_timesheet' code to navigate to the correct erp link while executing.
 The valid erp link will be set by the user by using the command

-make setlink link=["valid erp url address"]
+make setlink link=valid erp url address

+3) make setpassword - This step may be used by the user, which will save the username and password in a file, to prevent entering user's credentials everytime when the user executes the program.

+make setpassword username=yourusername password=yourpassword

-3) make clean - This command will remove the geckodriver tar file and its extracts.
+4) make clean - This command will remove the geckodriver tar file and its extracts.

-4) After following all the above steps, the user can run the program by typing "update_timesheet" in the terminal.
+5) After following all the above steps, the user can run the program by typing "update_timesheet" in the terminal.

 * The user can run the python code anywhere, since the "make install" command adds the python file's location to the PATH